 Blueberry-Lemon Zest Muffins – Gluten-Free & Vegan options

-Blueberry-lemon zest muffins are not just your “every day” blueberry muffins.
+Blueberry-lemon zest muffins are not your ” everyday” blueberry muffins.
 I think of these as a new twist on blueberry muffins.
-I feel like I need to make these blueberry-lemon zest muffins more often.
+I need to make these blueberry-lemon zest muffins more often.
 They are such a treat.

 Disclosure: Some of the links below are affiliate links, meaning that at no additional cost to you, I will receive a commission if you click through and make a purchase.
 Read our full affiliate disclosure here.

-Add some fun and flair to your blueberry muffins.
-With a few temperature adjustments, you can make this recipe into :
+For some variety, with a few temperature adjustments, you can make this recipe into :

 Add a fancy touch and drizzle a little powdered sugar icing over the finished baked items.
 Add a tiny amount of a liquid such as milk or a non-dairy type to about 1/4 cup powdered sugar and stir.
 It’s kind of like fat-free icing, and it makes things look a little fancy.
 I have found it’s best to add drizzle the day you plan on eating them.